mridhultp/Automated-Email-Dispatch-System/README.md

 # Automated Email Dispatch System

-Gmail Mail Merge with Python & Excel
+Mail contact through Gmail with Python & Excel

 This project automates sending personalized emails (with attachments) to multiple recipients using Python, Gmail, and an Excel sheet.
 ________________________________________